Home / Health & Wellness Articles / Relationships /

 No matter how perfect your partner may seem, there is no such thing as a perfect relationship.
 There will be differences, big or small, that occur within any relationship, and these may lead to conflict.

 Because both parties in the relationship are unique individuals, conflict is inevitable.
 While conflict has a negative connotation and isn’t necessarily enjoyable, some level of conflict is actually healthy for relationships.
 Conflict can lead to conversations that solve problems, which can also help ensure that nothing is left unsaid, something that can often contribute to tension.

-When the conflict is a result of something your partner did: While you’re not the reason for the conflict, you may still have work to do on your end.
+- If conflict is a result of your partner: While you’re not the reason for the conflict, you may still have work to do on your end.
 As you’re working through the conflict, stick to using “I” statements, saying how you feel about what happened rather than focusing on what they did.
-Ask yourself, “Am I willing to forgive?” going into conversations – if the answer remains “no,” then the conversation likely won’t be beneficial for either of you.
+Ask yourself, Am I willing to forgive, going into conversations – if the answer remains “no,” then the conversation likely won’t be beneficial for either of you.
 Go into the conversation with the intention of listening, not just telling your partner what they did wrong and what they need to do to fix it.
-Avoid making assumption, and give them a chance to reach resolution for both of you.
+Avoid making assumptions, and give them a chance to reach a resolution for both of you.

-If you feel that you need extra help managing your relationship, Centerstone is just a phone call away.
-Call us at 1-877-HOPE123 (877-467-3123) or visit centerstoneconnect.org to get connected with care.
+If you feel that you need extra help managing your relationship, Centerstone can help.
+Call us at 1-877-HOPE123 (1-877-467-3123) for more information about our counseling services.